|

 • One pan pasta recipe.
 We love that this orzo pasta uses just one skillet to cook everything.
 It’s simple to prepare when we are short on time and has a ton of flavor.
 Plus, the cleanup is quick too!

-• Everyone in the family will love this recipe.
-Even the pickiest of eaters love this pasta!
+• Picky eater approved.
+I’ve tested this meal on all ages both young and old and it’s always a winner.
 It’s creamy and bright thanks to the lemon and heavy cream.
 Oh, and don’t forget lots of parmesan cheese too!

 Jen’s Tip: When it comes to cooking orzo, especially in a recipe that uses one pan, you want to make sure you have enough cooking liquid.
 We use chicken broth in this recipe to add extra flavor.
 Be sure to have some additional broth on hand, orzo cooks similar to rice and often needs more liquid than the recipe calls for.